marksibrahim/Effective-Java-Notes/README.md

 3. fields final, clearly expresses intent
 4. fields private, access is limited to avoid changes in state
 5. ensure mutable components have controlled access

+# Design and Document for Inheritance \(else no inheritance\)

+* document what a programmer would stand to lose by overriding a method
+  * for example if that method is used by other methods
+* expose as few methods as possible \(by using private/protected\)
+* to test a class that's intended for inheritance, a good strategy is to create a subclass
+* constructors should not call methods that you can overwrite

+Generally avoid inheritance, unless you explicitly plan for it by documenting the use cases, protecting methods,  and testing.